What Does CBD Stand For?

 Anyone being treated for a mental or physical health condition should discuss the use of CBD with their healthcare provider.
 This is especially true if you’ve been prescribed other medication.

-There is little to no reputable research on the effects of CBD during pregnancy or while breastfeeding.
+There is little to no reputable research on the effects of it during pregnancy or while breastfeeding.
 The interest, from a clinical perspective, has been on the effects of TCH because of its psychoactive properties.
 Conclusions from those studies can’t be transferred to CBD for the same reason.

 What Is CBD Oil Drug Testing?